We bring people together

 Why is this festival important

-In the South-West of Western Australia and around the globe, there has been a wellspring of interest in “how to grow your own food”.
+In WA’s South-West and the Margaret River region in particular, there is enormous interest in “how to grow your own food”.
 But there are no events dedicated to helping locals learn about food growing in a low cost, accessible and engaging way.
-The EGF exists to fill this educational gap, inspiring locals to become more confident food growers and connecting them with like-minded people and offering the opportunity to create a community of intentional food growers.
+The Edible Gardens Festival exists to fill this educational gap, inspiring locals to become more confident food growers, connecting them with like-minded people and offering the opportunity to create a community of intentional food growers.

 It exists to help people Learn, Connect & Grow.